An Algorithm for the Separation-Preserving Transition of Clusterings: A Fixed-Site Transition between LSAs and Radial Clusterings

-We update the initial clustering from $C$ to $C'$ and repeat this scheme, until we reach a clustering that maximizes $c(s)$ over $\mathcal{T}^{\pm}$, i.e., the desired radial clustering.
-See \textsc{AlgoInitToRad}, Algorithm~\ref{alg:init-to-rad}, for a description of this scheme in pseudocode.
-For a simple wording in the pseudocode, we equate vertices of a bounded-shape transportation polytope and clusterings; recall that they are in one-to-one correspondence.
+We update the initial clustering from $C$ to $C'$ and repeat this scheme until we reach a clustering that maximizes $c(\bar s)$ over $\mathcal{T}^{\pm}$, i.e., the desired radial clustering.
+See \textsc{AlgoLSAtoRad}, Algorithm~\ref{alg:init-to-rad}, for a description of this scheme in pseudocode.
 Figure~\ref{fig:startInto2Rad} depicts an initial and target clustering, as well as an intermediate clustering in the transition.
 Note that each clustering $C^r$ ($r \geq 1$) is a constrained LSA w.r.t.~$\overline{s}$ for its own shape~$\abs{C^r}$, as we optimize over the single-shape transportation polytope in line~\ref{alg:init-to-rad:single-shape-step} in direction of $c(\overline{s})$ in each iteration.
-Because of this, we call the constructed sequence a {\em fixed-site transition}.
-Further, note that the shape of the current clustering changes in each iteration of the while-loop due to the simplex step in line~\ref{alg:init-to-rad:bounded-shape-step}.
-This implies that no two clusterings in the sequence returned by \textsc{AlgoInitToRad} have the same shape.
+The constructed sequence is the desired fixed-site transition.
+We sum up the favorable properties of the algorithm, and its output, in the following theorem.

 \IncMargin{1em}

 \DecMargin{1em}